rcgonzalez9061/afib-detection-blog/Blog.md

 ## Time Domain Analysis

 FFirst, I've curated a small random sample that has decent variation which I have plotted below for a quick visual comparison.
-While I don’t really notice any obvious differences between the different rhythms, I did notice that they see to follow the same pattern of having some sort of lead-up activity, a giant spike in activity and then some follow-up activity.
+While I don't really notice any obvious differences between the different rhythms, I did notice that they see to follow the same pattern of having some sort of lead-up activity, a giant spike in activity and then some follow-up activity.
 This is extremely prevalent in record 08455.

 {% include 1x4.png %}